|Nutrition Facts (per serving)|

-Bacon Stuffed Cherry Tomatoes are the most popular appetizers I have ever made.
+Bacon-stuffed cherry tomatoes make a very popular appetizer.
 In fact, double the recipe and you still won't have any left over.
 This recipe is fussy to make, but it's easy.
 Just settle in and resign yourself to stuffing tiny tomatoes with a wonderfully flavorful creamy mixture.
 As a bonus, eat a spoonful or two of the filing as you work!

-I just love the new pre-cooked bacon on the market.
-Just warm it in your microwave to crisp and it's ready to use!
-No mess, no fuss and no clean-up.
+Try the new pre-cooked bacon on the market.
+Just warm it in your microwave to crispy and it's ready to use: no mess, no fuss, and no clean-up.
 Just make sure that you use real Parmesan cheese, real mayonnaise, and real bacon.
-I once had someone tell me they made this recipe with nonfat mayo, Parmesan from that green box, and bacon bits.
-And then they couldn't understand why it didn't taste good!
+We don't recommend making this recipe with nonfat mayo, Parmesan from that green box, and bacon bits.

-You can cut a very thin slice off the bottom of each little tomato so they will stand upright, but I think that is unnecessary and just adds work.
-Use my tip below for lining the serving tray with parsley to keep the little tomatoes upright and looking pretty.
+You can cut a very thin slice off the bottom of each little tomato so it will stand upright, but we think that is unnecessary and just adds work.
+Use our tip below for lining the serving tray with parsley to keep the little tomatoes upright and looking pretty.

 For a vegetarian version of this recipe, try substituting cashews or diced avocado for the bacon.